top of page

 Gail Hautau

-Gail Hautau, RYT 200, Certified Longevity Coach
+Gail Hautau, RYT 200, Certified Longevity Coach, Qi Gong Teacher

 Gail was born in Virginia, but moved to Ohio as a young child.
 She has been an Oxford resident ever since.
 Gail attended local schools and graduated from Miami University with a Masters Degree in Education.
 Gail taught in the public school system for 25 years before retiring.
 Prior to that she worked as a Visual Display Manager, and Assistant Store Manager for the Macy’s in Oxford, OH.